 What does this mean?
 Ultimately, you need to find the root of the problem before you can even think about restoration.

 Here’s a quick list of common symptoms and potential diagnoses:

-- Computer turns on, emits a series of beeps, and then freezes?
+- The computer turns on, emits a series of beeps, and then freezes?
 Those beeps you’re hearing are part of your computer’s “power-on self-test” mode and usually point to a hardware problem.
 This is far more likely related to the CPU, RAM, or motherboard than the hard drive.

-- Computer turns on, boots up, and gives the error “no boot device available.”
+- The computer turns on, boots up, and gives the error “no boot device available.”
 You may also see “missing operating system” or “insert system disk.”
 This, unfortunately, is an ominous sign that something is wrong with your hard drive — and that could affect whether your data is recoverable.